Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 - `aie_viz`
   - Runs `vitis_analyzer`on the output summary

 Take a look at the source code (kernel and graph) to familiarize yourself with C++ instantiation of kernels.
-In `graph.cpp` the PL AI Engine connections are declared using 64-bit interfaces running at 500 MHz, allowing for maximum bandwidth on the AI Engine array AXI-Stream network.
+In `graph.cpp`, the PL AI Engine connections are declared using 64-bit interfaces running at 500 MHz, allowing for maximum bandwidth on the AI Engine array AXI-Stream network.

 To have the simulation running, input data must be generated.
-There are 2 possibilities:
+There are two possibilities:

-1. Just type `make data`
+1. Just type `make data`.
 2. Change directory to `data` and type `GenerateStreamsGUI`.
 The following parameters should be set for this example:

 ![missing image](../Images/generateDualStreamsSSR8.jpg)

-Click **Generate** then **Exit**.
+Click **Generate** and then **Exit**.
 The generated files `PhaseIn_0_0.txt` ... `PhaseIn_7_7.txt` should contain mainly 0's, with a few 1's and 2's.
 The number of samples per stream is half of the one that is declared in the C++ code because in the C++ code this is the length of the concatenation of both input streams.

 Type `make all` and wait for the `vitis_analyzer` GUI to Display.
-The Vitis analyzer is able to show the graph, how it has been implemented in the device, and the complete timeline of the simulation.
-In this specific case the graph is very simple (a single kernel) and the implementation is on a single AI Engine.
+The AMD Vitis&trade; analyzer is able to show the graph, how it has been implemented in the device, and the complete timeline of the simulation.
+In this specific case, the graph is simple (a single kernel) and the implementation is on a single AI Engine.

 Click **Graph** to visualize the graph of the application: